MichaelCade/90DaysOfDevOps/Days/day15.md

 ```
 echo 'export HISTTIMEFORMAT="%d-%m-%Y %T "' >> ~/.bash_profile
 ```
-So as useful to allow the history file grow bigger:
+So as useful to allow the history file to grow bigger:

 ```
 echo 'export HISTSIZE=100000' >> ~/.bash_profile